 We share more dangers of DIY market research in the video below.

-The first factor of the cost of an employee survey is the length of the questionnaire.
+The first factor that determines the cost of outsourcing an employee survey is the length of the questionnaire.

-When drafting an employee survey, a market research company like Drive Research keeps your unique project objectives in mind.
+When drafting an employee survey, an employee survey company like Drive Research keeps your unique project objectives in mind.

 This assures the survey is not 100 questions long but also answers your most critical key performance indicators.

-Another cost factor for employee engagement questionnaires is the goal number of responses.
+Another cost factor of outsourcing an employee survey is your goal number of responses.

 This can range based on the size of your company and what the margin or error will be.

-There are many different sizes of studies including:
+There are many different sizes of employee studies including:

 - Microenterprises: less than 10 employees